Arabic name: Biblical names and their Arabic equivalent

+Arabic names in English

+Often Arabic names can be spelled multiple ways in English, and sometimes a person's name may be treated inconsistently.
+For example, the American boxer Muhammad Ali and the crown prince of Saudi Arabia Mohammed bin Salman share the same name, but their English spellings differ.

 Indexing

 According to the Chicago Manual of Style, Arabic names are indexed by their surnames.
 Names may be alphabetized under Abu, Abd and ibn, while names are not alphabetized under al- and el- and are instead alphabetized under the following element.